CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

 is saved into the corresponding version, and the documentation is tagged with the next (ongoing) version.

-For instance, the documentation is showing version `0.4`, upon release of verson `0.4`, the state of the documentation is saved.
+For instance, the documentation is showing version `0.4`, upon release of version `0.4`, the state of the documentation is saved.
 The latest documentation is then tagged with version `0.5` (the next version) until this one is released.